NHS 111: Management of the service

 In England, the service is accountable at a Clinical Commissioning Group level but was originally commissioned on a regional basis, with a number of service providers.
 NHS Direct staff provided some of the 111 service during the original launch of the number, with other providers including regional ambulance trusts, and out-of-hours GP providers.

 The lack of clarity as to accountability was criticised in a Deloitte report into the service launch failure by NHS Direct.
 As of December 2013 all NHS Direct contracts are being serviced by "stability partner" organisations such as ambulance trusts or GP co-operative organisations.

 The service operates 24 hours a day.
-When GP surgeries are closed normally between 6.30pm and 8am, at weekends and at Bank Holidays the service will refer many patients to an out-of-hours service.
+When GP surgeries are closed normally between 6.30 pm and 8 am, at weekends and at Bank Holidays the service will refer many patients to an out-of-hours service.
 This can also happen if practices are closed for training purposes.

 The service uses a clinical decision support system which structures the response to a call, which may range from telephone advice to the dispatch of an emergency ambulance.
 Calls are initially assessed by a call handler and may be passed to a clinician.
 The service has been criticised for being too cautious and directing too many patients to A&E departments.
 GPs have complained that the service has not been inspected by the Care Quality Commission and that it may jeopardise the safety of out-of-hours services.

 Between 2010 and 2015 the service has handled 24 million calls with an average call length of 14 minutes.
 Although 111 is a helpline for non-emergency cases, 10% of calls trigger the dispatch of an ambulance - 93,000 in the 12 months from April 2014 to April 2015.
 A 2017 article in the British Medical Journal that studied the performance of the 111 service concluded that patients were "largely satisfied" with the service, while "its success against some key criteria has not been comprehensively proven."
 Of calls answered by NHS 111 in March 2021, 78.2% were answered within 60 seconds.
 In March 2020 the figure was 30.2%.

 In January 2020 the Association of Ambulance Chief Executives called for a more joined up approach to the commissioning of 111, urgent care and ambulance services.
 The lead commissioner for 999 services is generally different, as those services operate over a wider area.
 The associations wants single regional specifications for integrated 999 and 111 provision, with no new tendering of 111 contracts which end this financial year.
 They want contracts for at least 5 year terms.

 West Midlands Ambulance Service took on the service across most of the West Midlands in 2019 but withdrew from the contract in 2022.
 NHS England is moving to larger geographical areas, advocating single virtual contact centres, allowing for calls to be answered quicker by utilising spare capacity across the country.